LR-DSC01643.jpg

 Serengeti National Park

 After the visit to Volcanoes National Park, I flew to the Kogatende airstrip in Tanzania into the northern Nisikia Mobile Migration camp of the Serengeti National Park to join a tour from Maasai Wanderings.
 While the parks in Rwanda were typical jungles, the Serengeti is wide open plains.
 Indeed, Serengeti means ‘endless plains’.
 The first camp was situated near the Mara River and the herds of wildebeest were migrating towards the river.
 However, we were several days too early to see them cross the river.
 After 4 days I flew south to the Seronera airstrip in the central Serengeti to the Little Moru camp.
 Since the experiences in the two camps were similar, I will describe the trip by the wildlife seen.
-Each day was a safari in a Land Rover often targeting a particular animal, sometimes with others but usually by myself with a guide.
+Each day was a safari in a Land Rover sometimes targeting a particular animal, sometimes with others but usually by myself with a guide.

 The endless plains

 One’s experience in the safari is heavily dependent on your safari guide.
-I had excellent guides throughout Africa, indeed in the northern camp my guide Mohamed Sufian was a photographer who had published a book on sunset scenes in the Serengeti.
+I had excellent guides throughout Africa, indeed in the northern camp my guide Mohamed (Moodie) Sufian was a photographer who had published a book on sunset scenes in the Serengeti.
 He is also an expert on the physiology, anatomy and ecology of the region.

 Going off-road with Moodie